TheLusitanianKing/Standaml/README-en.md

 :portugal: [Versão portuguesa/Portuguese version](README.md)
 ***

-# Top-3 of your favorite football leagues in your terminal
+# Standing of your favorite football leagues in your terminal
 Source of the results: https://www.football-data.org

 ## Configuration